polar-app/polar-app/_docs/folders.md

 a folder.

 A document can be stored in multiple folders just like a document can have multiple tags.

+## Moving documents to folders

+Once a folder is created, documents can be dragged from the document repository and dropped directly on the folder where you want it stored.

+## Differences between Filesystem Folders.

+Polar folders are different than regular folders on your local hard drive:

+- A file can be in one or more folders.

+- Moving a file in a folder does NOT change the physical storage location on your local hard drive.

 ## Filtering